jasonswett/instant_rails/README.md

 ## Prerequisites

-In order to use Instant Rails, you must have Docker installed.
+In order to use Instant Rails, you must have Docker, Ruby and the `rails` gem installed.

 ## Usage instructions